-Arguments in Support of her Innocence
+Arguments in support of her innocence

 Based on these findings, on September 15, 2015, MTIP filed a Petition for Post-Conviction Relief, which was denied by District Judge John Larson.
-MTIP appealed Judge Larson’s ruling to the Montana Supreme Court; it affirmed on June 23, 2020.
+MTIP appealed Judge Larson’s ruling to the Montana Supreme Court; the court affirmed on June 23, 2020.
 Having exhausted all remedies in state court, MTIP filed a Petition for Writ of Habeas Corpus in federal court on July 12, 2020.

 Katie Garding on working with MTIP:

-Garding is a daughter, sister, mom, artist, and dog-lover.
+Katie is a daughter, sister, mom, artist, and dog-lover.

-“It’s a dog training facility, but it’s kind of a little bit more about us—it’s rehabilitating us to be productive members in society,” Garding said.
+“It’s a dog training facility, but it’s kind of a little bit more about us—it’s rehabilitating us to be productive members of society,” Katie said.
 “It’s really cool because we’re giving back to the community and keeping dogs in their homes, and then at the end of the month, we get to meet the dog’s parents.
 We spend a couple of hours with them talking about their training.”